 The Behrendt Conversation Series

 The Behrendt Conversation Series models how to engage in difficult conversations by inviting speakers with different ideologies.
 This year we will apply these lessons to a single issue: the aftermath of the #MeToo movement.
 This movement has highlighted sexual violence and challenged assumptions about our behavior.
 We are assembling a learning group and task force of congregants to communicate concerns of women AND men.
 Apply to join at tebh.org/MeToo.

 For information on our next upcoming class or lecture series, please contact email@example.com.

-Connect breath with movement as you progress through a series of yoga poses in a medium-paced flowing formation.
-Explore your own edge, strengthen your body, expand your heart and free your mind.
-Participants should wear comfortable clothing, bring a towel and a mat, and not eat directly before class.
-Check out our temple event calendar for time and dates.
+Connect breath with movement as you progress through a series of yoga poses in an hour-long, mixed-level flow class.
+Explore your own edge, strengthen your body, expand your heart, and quiet your mind.
+Come for the exercise; return for the community.
+Participants should wear comfortable clothing and bring a towel or a mat.
+No prior experience required.
+If you have any questions or concerns, please contact firstname.lastname@example.org or visit michelleazar.com.
+RSVP for time and location.

 During the month of Elul, Jewish tradition provides several preparatory words, symbols, and actions leading up to the High Holy Days (the month of Tishrei).
 This month is considered a time when God is more accessible to the Jewish people, and a time for personal reflection and preparation for the new year.